dimpase/ntu_tex/README.md

 various useful NTU-specific (La)TeX sources and templates

-* URECA_poster: LaTeX source and PDF background, conform to URECA rules The resulting PDF needs to be converted to pptx for submission to URECA.
+* URECA_poster: LaTeX source and PDF background, conform to URECA rules.
+  The resulting PDF needs to be converted to pptx for submission to URECA.
   (Thanks to Ng Hong Wai for working on this)